The First 30 Days of Sobriety

 The reason is that alcohol affects your judgment.
 It is harder to commit to not smoking when you’re three pints in.
 There is no way that drunk me was not going to pop on down to the store and grab a pack of smokes.

-Smoking is serious and it is damaging your health in significant ways, but it may be a battle you wait a couple weeks or months to take on.
+Smoking is serious and damaging your health in significant ways, but it may be a battle you wait a couple of weeks or months to take on.

 Get a little more solid in your sobriety and then take on the next thing.

 Mental Health Battles of Week Two of Sobriety

 Although the majority of physical symptoms clear up by the first week, the second week can be full of psychological battles.

 People report experiencing anxiety, anger, aggression, depression, nightmares, difficulty sleeping, and decreased libido.